asyncapi/bindings/anypointmq/README.md

 The version of the AsyncAPI specification to which these bindings apply is `2.1.0`.

-### Backwards Compatibility

-All bindings defined in this specification allow additional, unspecified fields, so that a concrete instance of a binding object MAY contain arbitrary fields not defined in this specification.
-This is to ensure backwards compatibility of binding objects, and also to allow code generators to define their own, specific fields which are not defined in this bindings specification.

-As an example of backwards compatibility, consider a concrete binding object valid against version `1.1.0` of this specification.
-This binding object may specify `bindingVersion: 1.1.0`.
-This binding object may contain fields specific to version `1.1.0`, which were not yet defined in, say, version `1.0.5` of this specification.
-However, because additional fields are allowed, this binding object is also valid against version `1.0.5` of this specification.
-The binding object valid against version `1.1.0` can therefore be used in a system that is only aware of version `1.0.5`, although all fields not yet defined in version `1.0.5` of this specification will be ignored.

 ## Terminology

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this bindings specification are to be interpreted as described in IETF [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).